 Adrienne Phung (Piano) Adrienne began studying music at the age of 5 at the Giovanni School of Music and is a graduate of the Yamaha Junior Special Advances Course.
-She has successfully completed the Royal Conservatory grade 10 piano exam as well as the Yamaha grade 6 piano exam.
+She has successfully completed the Royal Conservatory Grade 10 Piano Certification as well as the Yamaha grade 6 piano exam.
 Adrienne’s compositions have been selected several times to be performed in regional and national Yamaha JOC concerts.
 She has participated extensively in festivals and competitions including Yamaha Keyboard Festivals in Calgary, Saskatoon and Winnipeg.
 She has won many awards and scholarships in festivals and for Yamaha grade exams.
 She has been teaching piano since 2011.

 Bonnie Mounsef (Piano) has taught piano for 43 years and has been involved with the Yamaha Education System since 1977.
 She has the ARCT performance and teacher diplomas from the Royal Conservatory of Music.
 In 2005 she was awarded the Alberta Centennial Medal from the government of Alberta for making significant contributions to fellow citizens and the community through teaching music.
 Over the past 43 years she has trained many students for the Royal Conservatory exams, Yamaha exams, the Edmonton Kiwanis Festival, Yamaha keyboard festival and the Yamaha Junior Original concert.
 Her students have consistently received outstanding results and have received numerous awards and scholarships.
-Many of her students had perused a career in music, teaching or performing.
+Many of her students had pursued a career in music, teaching or performing.
 Bonnie teaches classical, contemporary, and jazz.
 Latin and pop styles, theory, technique, ensemble playing and performance.

 Dallas Reay (Guitar) has RCM in guitar and piano.
-Music composition diploma from the Grant Mac Ewan University and has been teaching for 3 years.
+Music composition diploma from the Grant MacEwan University and has been teaching for 3 years.
 He teaches rock, pop, metal, classical and jazz basics.